By Ed Sum (The Vintage Tempest)

-He continues, “I know I’m identified with the science fiction world but that’s not where I’d [like to] be.
+“I know I’m identified with the science fiction world but that’s not where I’d [like to] be.

 “I saw an interesting post in Facebook recently: somebody who saw the advance screening of the first episode of The New X-Files said that I was even scarier than ever.
 That’s pretty interesting because I don’t think of myself as scary at all.
 Where does this come from?
 I can’t really answer the question except that one of the basic lessons I learned about acting is if you do what the character does, then you’ll become the character.
 What kind of personal experiences would I’ve drawn on?
 None that I’m especially aware of except for the smoking.

 “Chris said the writers really didn’t imagine that my character would become significant in the series.
 He was just going to be a background presence of danger [for the original series] but they hadn’t thought it through any farther and didn’t expect a lot more than that.
 But they saw things that were happening, the fans saw things that were happening — they got interested into what I was bringing to it.
 The cinematographer was bringing to the mystique in how I was lit,” said Davis.